Bandhan-singh-katoch/Bandhan-singh-katoch/README.md

 <!--
 We can also add video in it also -->

+### Watch my contribution graph get eaten by the snake 🐍

 <!-- platane/snk works, it just puts it on a new branch -->
 ![Bandhan snake gif](https://github.com/Bandhan-singh-katoch/Bandhan-singh-katoch/blob/output/github-contribution-grid-snake.svg)